microsoft/PubSec-Info-Assistant/docs/features/sharepoint.md

 ### New Local Dev Variables

 #### SHAREPOINT_TO_SYNC
 This is a single quoted JSON Array of Objects within the env file.
 With the keys "url" and "folder" for each sharepoint site to ingest.
+You **MUST** update this in your environment if you have altered the existing config in your container and are redeploying.
+It will be overwritten upon redeployment with the value you've set in your environment.
 The forward slash at the beginning of a folder is **required**
 ```JSON
 export SHAREPOINT_TO_SYNC='[